Voiced by: Michael Guinn

 Voiced by: Jarion Monroe (SH1), John Chancer (Origins)

-Even Evil Has Standards: As much of a bastard as he is, he is disgusted by Dahlia's ultimate plan, to the point that he helps Harry defeat her in the good endings.
+- Even Evil Has Standards: As much of a crook as he is, he dreads the outcome of Dahlia's ultimate plan, to the point that he helps Harry overpower her in the good endings.

 Voiced by: Thessaly Lerner (SH1), Jennifer Woodward (Origins)